-I mean, who doesn’t love walking into the house at the end of the day to the most delicious smells?
+I mean, who doesn’t want the best tips for better slow cooking?
+Who doesn’t love walking into the house at the end of the day to the most delicious smells?
 Dinner is done!
 And you didn’t have to do much for like 8 hours.

 As often as possible, I love using my slow cooker in the morning to prepare a meal that is going to taste amazing later.
 If you’re here reading this, you must need help with using your slow cooker to make amazing crock pot recipes, too.